top of page

 General Appearance

-The Australian Labradoodle comes in three sizes: Standard (largest) @ 50 pounds or more, Medium @30 to 49 pounds, and Miniature (smallest) up to 29 pounds.
+The Australian Labradoodle comes in three sizes: Standard (largest) at 50 pounds or more, Medium at 30 to 49 pounds, and Miniature (smallest) up to 29 pounds.
 There should be no appreciable difference in the general appearance in any of the three sizes.

 The Australian Labradoodle is a compact dog, not exceptionally boxy nor long bodied.
 A galloping dog which gives the impression of light footed athleticism and joyful bearing.
 They have medium to light boning, are graceful in movement and have a vivacious expression.
 Coat should be non shedding, be of even length over body, on legs neck, tail and head, and should be as close to non allergenic as possible.
 Their unique traits of intuitive nature and the seeking of human eye contact should be easily discernible at a glance.
 Easily amenable to training.